 3) Share it with the World

 After publishing your episodes, share the link to your show page directly with your audience.
 This allows them to watch and download episodes directly from your dedicated hosting page.
-Meanwhile, you can still distribute a podcast to major directories like Spotify, Google Podcasts, and Apple Podcasts by submitting your podcast RSS feed.
+Meanwhile, you can still distribute a podcast to major directories like Spotify, Podchaser, and Apple Podcasts by submitting your podcast RSS feed.

 Start with these free podcast hosting platforms